juliussneezer04/eslint-plugin-json-injection-rules/README.md

-# ESLint Plug-in for Custom Rules
+# ESLint Plug-in for Safe Web Applications

-- This is a plug-in for ESLint that provides custom rules used by me to safeguard against JSON attacks.
+- This is a plug-in for ESLint that provides custom rules used by me to safeguard against basic web application vulnerabilities.

 ## Setup